-I doubt there’s a Christian alive who hasn’t been troubled by this verse at some point in their lives.
+I doubt there’s a Christian alive who hasn’t been troubled by this verse (and Matt.
+18:8-9).
 It’s one of those things you read that causes you to do a double-take.
 What?!
 Did Jesus really say that?
-Was He serious?
+Was he serious?
 I’d better ask the pastor.

 Was Jesus speaking figuratively?

 Jesus loved metaphors, especially when describing the kingdom of heaven.
 “It’s like a mustard seed” and “it’s like a treasure buried in field” and “it’s like a pearl of great price.”
 Jesus often used word pictures to convey revelation.

 I guess the default view is that Jesus is speaking metaphorically when he tells us to gouge out our eyes and chop off our hands.

 Jesus is using strong words to convey something about the seriousness of sin.
 He’s not really preaching self-mutilation but self-denial.
 What he means to say is we must be sensitive to sin and renounce it and run from it and do whatever it takes to avoid it.

 This has been the standard interpretation for most of church history.
 But there are two flaws with this interpretation.
 First, it assumes that Jesus was exaggerating and Jesus never exaggerated.
 Preachers sometimes exaggerate but Jesus always meant what he said and said what he meant.
 He is Truth personified.
 It is inconceivable that he would play with words for the crude purpose of ramming home a lesson.